ha5ha6/judy_blog/_pages/cartpole.md

 Note:

-- since Gaussian policy is a stochastic policy, the exploration is done in the parameter space with the Gaussian varience $$\sigma^2$$
+- since Gaussian policy is a stochastic policy, the exploration is done in the parameter space with the Gaussian variance $$\sigma^2$$

 - REINFORCE requires the policy to be differentiable and we have to manually derive the log derivative of the policy for gradient updating

-We simply use an average-return baseline
+- we simply use an average-return baseline

 See this post for more details [Policy Gradient and Actor Critic](https://ha5ha6.github.io/judy_blog/pgac/)